software

 Generate highly innovative ideas for your project to explore chemical space and escape IP and toxicity traps

-Spark databases based on small molecule crystal structure data from the Crystallography Open Database and Cambridge Structural Database are also available.
+Spark fragment databases based on small molecule crystal structure data from the Crystallography Open Database and Cambridge Structural Database are also available.

-Find fragments picking ligand-protein interactions directly from the protein active site.
 Use this method to grow ligands and fragments into unoccupied pockets of the target protein, and whenever you wish to find novel results making interactions with the active site of your protein not mapped by an existing starter or reference molecule.

 Right: Docking workflow in Spark (PDB: 6TCU).
 A) A portion of the starter molecule is selected for replacement.
 B) The selected fragment is deleted.
 C) A new fragment is attached in a sensible orientation to the truncated starter molecule.
 D) The pose of the new result molecule is optimized using Lead Finder™.